casdoor/casdoor-website/docs/contributing.md

 ## Get involved

-There are many ways to contribute to Casdoor, here are some ideas to get started:
+There are many ways to contribute to Casdoor.
+Here are some ideas to get started:

 Use Casdoor and report issues!
 When using Casdoor, report issues to promote development of Casdoor, no matter bugs or proposal.
-Before file an issue on GitHub, it would be better to discuss first on [Gitter](https://gitter.im/casbin/casdoor), [Casbin Forum](https://forum.casbin.com/) or QQ group: [645200447](https://qm.qq.com/cgi-bin/qm/qr?k=SCBnKNj_1ljeXFT2dk8cwoGQwc5lFy8l&jump_from=webapi)
+Before filing an issue on GitHub, it would be better to discuss first on [Gitter](https://gitter.im/casbin/casdoor), [Casbin Forum](https://forum.casbin.com/) or QQ group: [645200447](https://qm.qq.com/cgi-bin/qm/qr?k=SCBnKNj_1ljeXFT2dk8cwoGQwc5lFy8l&jump_from=webapi)

 :::info

-When reporting an issue, please use English to describe the details of you problem.
+When reporting an issue, please use English to describe the details of your problem.

 :::

 Help with docs!
-Contributing start from docs are a good choice to start your contribution.
+Contributing start from docs is a good choice to start your contribution.

 Help solve issues!
-We prepare a table containing easy tasks suitable for beginner, with different level of challenges labeled with different tags, check the table here [Casdoor Easy Tasks](https://github.com/orgs/casdoor/projects/1).
+We prepare a table containing easy tasks suitable for beginners, with different levels of challenges labeled with different tags, check the table here [Casdoor Easy Tasks](https://github.com/orgs/casdoor/projects/1).

 ## Contributing